sequentech/deployment-tool/doc/production_deployment.md

 **config.load_balancing.master.slave_agoraelections_ssh_keys** set to **[]**
 (which means empty list) at this stage of deployment.

+If your machine is behind a proxy, you need to specify that in the **config.has_https_proxy** variable.

 After setting the configuration, you should set the playbook that we will use for deploying as master the machines, and also copy the ansible inventory used to specify that the deployment is done locally, then execute ansible with both of